 Megiddo 20th-Anniversary Vinyl Reissue

-I was a teenager living in Charlottesville Virginia when I wrote the songs on Megiddo.
+I was a teenager when I wrote the songs on Megiddo.
 Writing a song was like a magical therapy session for me (it still is).
 I was what they called an ‘at-risk’ teen, and it often felt like music saved me.
 From myself.
 From the effects of my dysfunctional childhood, raised by unstable divorced parents.
 The particulars of my family’s dysfunction had forced me to grow up quickly and I entered adolescence disillusioned and angry.
 I felt at a distance from everything, like I was sitting back with my arms crossed, watching the world’s tragicomedy of fakery, hubris, cruelty, and weakness.

 As middle school turned into high school I was hungry for art and experiences that could mirror the longing inside of me for a deeper truth.
 I found Classical Greek plays and mythology.
 Metallica’s ‘Master of Puppets’.
 Sylvia Plath’s poetry.
 “The Unbearable Lightness of Being”.
 John Lennon.
 Nirvana.